 Why Is Snorting Heroin Becoming Popular?

-There is a mistaken belief that anecdotally seems to be gaining popularity that snorting heroin is “safer” than other forms of taking heroin, specifically regarding how addictive it is.
 It’s also been noted by experts that some new, younger heroin users may snort heroin to avoid the stigma associated with injecting the drug.

 Importantly, snorting heroin isn’t actually a safe practice.
 Heroin is addictive and can start a person on the path toward a destructive opioid addiction, even if they snort it.